alexchong/milvet-apprenticeship-bot/README.md

 # Military Veteran Software Apprenticeship Bot 🎓
-A Python script to web crawl listed military-veteran apprenticeship pages for specific keywords that signal open apprenticeship positions, and sends an notification via email if positions are open.
+A Python script to web crawl listed static military-veteran apprenticeship pages, for specific keywords that signal open positions, and sends an notification via email if positions are open.

+##### Update 27 May 20: Currently rebuilding script with Selenium to address issues with scraping dynamic page content

 ## Installation
 1. Install dependencies throughp Python binary that will be used for this script